 As State Court Judge, Judge Wynne helped oversee the development of the Hall County DUI Court in 2003, originally one of three statewide pilot programs coordinated through the Governor's Office of Highway Safety, the National Highway Traffic Safety Administration and the Georgia Administrative Office of the Courts.
 Judge Wynne presently serves as a member of the Judicial Council of Georgia Accountability Court Committee for the State of Georgia, which oversees Drug Courts, DUI Courts, Mental Health Courts, Family Treatment Courts and other accountability programs developed throughout the State.

 Judge Wynne is a member of Gainesville First United Methodist Church, having served as the church's Lay Leader from January, 2004 - January, 2007, and also serving on various church committees and as a rotating teacher of a senior adult Sunday School class.
 He has been a member of the Board of Trustees of Young Harris College since 2000, is a member and a Past President of the Kiwanis Club of Gainesville, is a past member and Past President of the Gainesville Jaycees, and is a 1987 graduate of Leadership - Hall County.

-Judge Wynne and his wife, Dancy, have two adult daughters and two grandchildren, and live in Gainesville.
+Judge Wynne and his wife, Dancy, have two adult daughters and three grandchildren, and live in Gainesville.

 Srikanth Yamala was appointed as the Director of Planning for Hall County Government in July 2012.
 In this capacity, Srikanth oversees daily activities and long-range initiatives, including land use, zoning, Geographic Information Systems (GIS), and the Gainesville-Hall Metropolitan Planning Organization (MPO).
 He serves as the principle policy advisor on development patterns and transportation issues to the County Administrator, Planning Commission, and Transportation Board.